rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 ### Test the WIFI connection
 To check that the WiFi connection has been established correctly type type in: `ifconfig wlan0` to see the IP address
 ![Image](https://github.com/user-attachments/assets/748777c5-0e88-4cd4-8c2e-074695c4cb0c)
-Next give the RasPi a static IP adress in your Router (eg in the DHCP settings-menu make a IP reservation) and Reboot the RasPi `sudo reboot` and check the IP again.
+Next give the RasPi a static IP adress in your Router (e.g. in the DHCP settings-menu make a IP reservation) and Reboot the RasPi `sudo reboot` and check the IP again.
 Now you can access the RasPi wireless by any SSH client can be used such as [PuTTY](https://www.putty.org/) on Windows

 ## Commissioning of the Climbing wall
 To put the climbing wall in operation:
 1. Make the hardware modifications first:
   - Replace the PIC Controller (A2) bij the adapter interface (Please note the position!)
   - Bridge or replace the diode CR5 by a wire
-2 - Power up the RasPi and wait a few minutes to boot up.
+2. Power up the RasPi (it takes a few minutes to boot up).
+3. Connect the 22V0ac mains to the ControlBox.
+If the pin 1 and pin 2 of the Safety sensor connector is correctly bridged the green LED DS3 will light up.
+So check this before continue.
-3. Try to operate the Incline en Speed motors by the Test Buttons on The Control&Sensor board
+4. Try to operate the Incline en Speed motors by the Test Buttons on The Control&Sensor board
-4. Open in Windows the browser and open the Node-Red Dashboard `http://<ip-address>:1880/ui` and operate the Incline en Speed motors
+5. Open in Windows the browser and open the Node-Red Dashboard `http://<ip-address>:1880/ui` and operate the Incline en Speed motors